gtanczyk/genaicode/docs/design/genaicode_design_doc.md

 - `--gemini-block-none`: Disables safety settings for Gemini Pro model (requires whitelisted Cloud project).
 - `--disable-initial-lint`: Skips the initial lint check before running the code generation process.
 - `--temperature`: Sets the temperature parameter for the AI model (default: 0.7).
+- `--vision`: Enables vision capabilities for processing image inputs.
+This option allows the tool to analyze and generate code based on image content when used with compatible AI models.

 ### Main Execution Flow